yip-kl/dbt_learn/README.md

 - Secret management e.g. client secret in profiles.yml

 # Best practice
+- **Must install**
+    - VS Code extensions
+        - dbt Power User / Osmosis: dbt Cloud like development experience
+    - dbt packages
+        - [dbt-external-tables](https://github.com/dbt-labs/dbt-external-tables): With this one can create external tables in data warehouse e.g. external tables in Dedicated SQL Pool with source from ADLS.
+However, it appears full schema need to be defined even for self-described formats like Parquet
+        - [elementary](https://www.elementary-data.com/): Add observability e.g. model run duration by parsing artifacts
-- Data freshness and loaded time tracing
+- **Data freshness and loaded time tracing**
     - Add _etl_loaded_at timestamp to the tables, so that dbt can produce warning/error if necessary via `source freshness`
-- Testing
+- **Testing**
     1. `dbt build --store-failures` which runs `dbt run` and `dbt test` iteratively for each model, and stores failure to designated schema/dataset via [this](https://docs.getdbt.com/reference/resource-configs/schema#tests)
     2. Define the schema to store the failure results.
 Afterwards you can find the result of the failed tests in database
     3. Define severity (warn/error) of the tests
-- Project structure
+- **Project structure**
     - See [here](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview)
     - By default dbt materializes as Views, default materialization for different types of models can be defined in `dbt_project.yml`.
 Similarly `schema` can be defined to output the results to different locations.
 See [here](https://docs.getdbt.com/reference/model-configs)
-- Re-run from point of failure
+- **State backend on cloud**
+dbt stores state after runs, but natively it does not provide a way to persist it on cloud storage like what Terraform does.
+However, this is critical for a number of reasons:
+    - Allow stateful runs and Slim CI to run failed models, or models that have been modified e.g.
+    ```
-    - Rerun models associated with failed tests with this command `dbt build --select 1+result:fail+ --defer --state ./target`.
-See more [here](https://docs.getdbt.com/reference/node-selection/methods#the-result-method)
+    `dbt build --select 1+result:fail+ --defer --state ./target`
-    - This should be added as part of the DAG, see more [here](https://docs.getdbt.com/blog/dbt-airflow-spiritual-alignment#rerunning-jobs-from-failure)
+    ```
+    - Providing data for observability

 # dbt vs DLT
 | Function               | dbt | DLT |